Power BI SSO to Snowflake

 For your Snowflake account, please verify the following before using the Power BI SSO feature:

-• In Snowflake, if you’re using Controlling network traffic with network policies, you should allow the Microsoft Azure IP range that includes the Azure region where your Snowflake account is hosted and any additional Azure regions as necessary.
+• In Snowflake, if you’re using Controlling network traffic with network policies, you should allow the Azure IP range that includes the Azure region where your Snowflake account is hosted and any additional Azure regions as necessary.

 Important